 According to the Insurance Institute for Highway Safety, on average, a motor vehicle runs through a red light every 20 minutes at each intersection.

-You can be issued a citation for this offense either because an officer sees the infraction and conducts a traffic stop to issue the citation or it is recorded on a red light camera at an intersection in San Francisco, CA.
+You can be issued a citation for this offense either because an officer sees the infraction and conducts a traffic stop to issue the citation or it is recorded on a red light camera at an intersection in California, CA.

 If you pay the red light ticket, it means that you are entering a guilty plea and will be convicted.
 Instead, hire a traffic ticket attorney who can fight to have the citation reduced to a less serious offense for a non-moving violation so the points can be avoided.

-Attorney for Red Light Tickets in the San Francisco Bay Area
+Attorney for Red Light Tickets in the California

 Under California’s Vehicle Code, Section 21453(a), it is a violation of the law to fail to come to a stop at a red light.
 Also, VC § 21453(b) prohibits a driver from making an illegal right turn (sometimes called a “right on red”) by not coming to a complete stop at the red light before starting the right turn.